 See what Julie has to say about important perinatal topics:

 Julie loves working with birthing and breastfeeding families and specializes in natural, homebirth, and VBAC childbirth classes and holistic, in-home lactation support.

-She strives to provide accurate information and tools so each birthing woman can choose the birth options that are best for her.
-Julie believes passionately birth can be extremely empowering for women, positive birth experiences set the stage for many other positive life experiences, babies benefit immeasurably from having the best beginning, and we all have the right to make informed choices about our health care.
+She strives to provide accurate information and tools so parents can choose the options that are best for them.
+Julie believes positive birth experiences set the stage for many other positive life experiences, babies benefit immeasurably from having excellent beginnings, breastfeeding can look different for different dyads and is about so much more than just milk, and we all have the right to make informed choices about our health care.
 She is honored to have taught thousands of childbirth education students in a variety of settings and hundreds of CAPPA birth professionals.

-Doulas’ desire to support women during the childbearing year, to pursue continuing education because of their drive to continually offer better services, and their choice to work unknown hours at unscheduled times is the inspiration for Round the Circle: Doulas Share Their Experiences, Julie's first book.
+Doulas’ desire to support people during the childbearing year, to pursue continuing education because of their drive to continually offer better services, and their choice to work unknown hours at unscheduled times is the inspiration for Round the Circle: Doulas Share Their Experiences, Julie's first book.
 More information is available at www.roundthecircle.com.

 Julie's writings on perinatal topics have also appeared in Midwifery Today, hip Mama, ePregnancy, Spirit of Change, The Boston Parents' Paper B.A.B.Y. edition, Parenting from the Heart , Special Delivery Magazine, and the CAPPA Connection.